mateuszhofman/Results-summary-component.github.io/README.md

 Your users should be able to:

-- View the optimal layout for the interface depending on their device's screen size -See hover and focus states for all interactive elements on the page
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page
 ## Screenshots
 #### 1440px
 ![App Screenshot](./screenshots/Screenshot_desktop.png)